College-Wide Eligibility & Essential Elements

-- Be in good academic standing at Wheaton or another college or university during the semester(s) in which the student applies, is accepted and participates in the program.
+- Be a degree-seeking student in good academic standing at Wheaton or another college or university during the semester(s) in which the student applies, is accepted and participates in the program.
 Students on academic probation or suspension, or who have incomplete grades, at Wheaton or another college/university are not eligible for a Wheaton College sponsored off-campus program.

 - Be in good standing with Student Development during the semester(s) in which the student applies, is accepted, and participates in the program.
 Students on disciplinary probation, including Chapel, or suspension are not eligible for off-campus programs.

 - Agree to behave while abroad according to Wheaton Community Covenant standards, any additional student conduct standards adopted by the particular study/service abroad program in which the student is a participant, and local laws.